Follow the step by step process or choose what situation that best describes you:

 Degree Options

 The Board requires that you complete 90 semester hours of undergraduate coursework – not that you necessarily obtain an undergraduate degree.
 Under Board rules, you may obtain a diploma, degree, or certificate signed by the dean or registrar of your institution stating that you have completed the required coursework.
-However, ABA-approved law schools (which the Board requires you graduate from) insist that you have at least a bachelor’s degree prior to admission.
+However, ABA-approved law schools (which the Board requires you to graduate from) insist that you have at least a bachelor’s degree prior to admission.
 This degree may be in any major.
-Majors in the above-mentioned coursework areas are often the most advisable to pre-law students.
+Majors in the above-mentioned coursework areas are often the most advisable for pre-law students.

 The Illinois Board of Admissions to the Bar requires that you graduate with your first professional law degree from a law school accredited by the American Bar Association (ABA).
 All ABA-approved law schools insist that you pass the LSAT, or Law School Admission Test, prior to admission.
 The test is offered four times yearly at testing centers around the world.